rayhan-wijaya/rayhanwijaya-forms/README.md

 The question response will be an object containing `response`, so that new properties can be added without migrating.
 `response` will be an array of strings so that multiple responses through checkboxes can be stored, eventhough if it's a single response.

+The properties in `responses` will be the question ID and not the question number.
+So that in case another form question was added between the pre-existing ones, the response data would still point to that question.